NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 * ``/tmp/hurricane_matthew/run.sh`` is the location within the container of the script that it runs.

 The simulation initially prints lots of information while initializing things, then settles in to the computation.
-The provided configuration simulates 48 hours of weather and takes about 12 minutes to finish on an m3.quad Jetstream2 instance.
+The provided configuration simulates 48 hours of weather and should take less than 30 minutes to finish, depending on your CPU's number of cores and clock speed.
 Once completed, you can view the end of an output file to confirm that it succeeded::

     powershell -command "& {Get-Content %WRF_DIR%\rsl.out.0000 | Select-Object -last 10}"